Citegraph/citegraph/backend/src/main/java/io/citegraph/data/README.md

 folder.
 Run `GraphInitializer` to create the graph and set up schema.
 Then ingest the data you need.
 Currently, only `DBLP` data is supported.

+WARNING: Remember to add `-DJANUSGRAPH_RELATION_DELIMITER=@` VM option before running any program, because `DblpParser` uses UUID which has a collision with JanusGraph's default relation delimiter.

 ### DBLP

 We use DBLP-Citation-network V14 snapshot (2023-01-31) downloaded [here](https://www.aminer.org/citation).